 For those of you who are new around here, I live in Indiana.
 And I love where I live.
 Soooo I tend to create a lot of fun little projects that use the shape of Indiana.
 And I recently realized that Indiana makes a perfect tote bag shape!

 For those of you who are NOT new around here, this newest creation will come as no surprise.
-I'll admit, I am slightly obsessed.
-This is a guest post by Sonia Spence over at Fabric & Flowers.
-Go check out her awesome blog full of tips, tutorials, and patterns!
+I'll admit, I am slightly obsessed. |

 madeline stage

-creative business owner. designer. hoosier. crafter. runner. sewer. swing dancer. outdoor enthusiast. entrepreneur. wife. material hoarder.
+creative business owner. designer. hoosier. crafter. runner. sewer. swing dancer. outdoor enthusiast. entrepreneur. wife. mom. material hoarder.
 Categories

 All